rael346/remo-pipeline/README.md

 - The rest of the technologies above are mostly preference (wanting to learn new tech, etc)

 ## Learning

 - Parsing multiple files in Python is relatively slow since parsing is a CPU-bounded task, and you can't use multiple threads in Python because of the Global Interpreter Lock (GIL).
-Future implementation should consider other languages with threading capability like Java or Go if parsing multiple files is a required feature.
+Future implementation should consider other languages with multi-threading capabilities like Java, C#, or Go if parsing multiple files is a required feature.
+- In the past few years Python has come a long way in regard to type annotations.
+Now their syntax is less noisy and most of the newer libraries support them.
+Older and more established libraries have spotty support.
 - Since the MARC and Excel records are from 'clients' (schools), the entries are entirely unprocessed and contains a lot of missing fields and corrupted entries.
 So, for data integrity sake, we decided to put records from those files to an `Incomplete` table, where all of the fields in an entry is either `str` or `None`
     - ONIX records are put into a `Book` table where the data type of each field is enforced (date has to be `date`, isbn has to be `CHAR(13)`, etc).
 This is mainly because ONIX records are from publishers, so we can consider them as a source of truth.
     - Because of time constraint, in the implementation we didn't put the ONIX records in the `Book` table, but the `Incomplete` table instead.
 This is mainly because ONIX spec is fairly extensive and can take a while to find the field that you need.